Arrow poison: Preparation

+A San preparing arrow poison made from snake bean and Bushman arrow-poison beetles.

 The following 17th-century account describes how arrow poisons were prepared in China:

 In making poison arrows for shooting wild beasts, the tubers of wild aconitum are boiled in water.
 The resulting liquid, being highly viscous and poisonous, is smeared on the sharp edges of arrowheads.
 These treated arrowheads are effective in the quick killing of both human beings and animals, even though the victim may shed only a trace of blood.

 International Humanitarian Law

+William Grant Stairs being wounded by a poisoned arrow and being tended to by Thomas Heazle Parke.

 According to the International Committee of the Red Cross, employment of poisonous weapons is in breach of customary International Humanitarian Law.